 These gifts were surely most welcome by Mary and Joseph, who were poor.
 We don’t know what was done with the gifts, but it’s possible they used the income to fund their trip to Egypt to escape from Herod’s order that all baby boys under the age of two years old be killed.

-How Do I Celebrate Epiphany?
+How Should You Celebrate Epiphany?

 Epiphany is celebrated throughout the world in a variety of ways.
 Epiphany, or Three Kings Day, is especially commemorated in Spanish and Latin cultures.